Connecticut legislative session inches toward adjournment

 HARTFORD, Conn.
-(AP) — Bills addressing juvenile crime, changing the state’s new recreational marijuana law and making Juneteenth a state holiday were among those advanced Wednesday in the final hours of Connecticut’s 2022 legislative session.
+(AP) — Juvenile crime reforms, limits on marijuana advertising and making Juneteenth a state holiday were among the bills that advanced Wednesday to Gov. Ned Lamont's desk in the final hours of the Connecticut’s 2022 legislative session.

-While hundreds of bills were expected to die on the vine, per usual, many of the major bills of the three-month-long session have already cleared the Democratic-controlled General Assembly.
+While hundreds of bills were expected to die on the vine, per usual, many of the major bills of the three-month-long session have already cleared the Democratic-controlled General Assembly in recent days.

-The list includes one of the first abortion-related bills to pass in years.
-It expands the types of abortion providers and attempts to protect Connecticut providers from the reach of other states' laws which ban most abortions.
+The list includes one of the first abortion-related bills to pass in years in Connecticut.
+It expands who can perform abortions to include advanced practice registered nurse, nurse-midwife or physician assistant.
+It also attempts to protect Connecticut providers from legal action stemming from out-of-state laws, as well as the patients who travel to Connecticut to terminate a pregnancy and those who help them.

 People are also reading…